nand0san/Topology/README.md

 cd docs
 make html
 ```
+Built documentation can be found at: https://nand0san.github.io/Topology/_build/html/index.html

-Also, existing jupyter notebooks with examples and details in github.
+Also, existing jupyter notebooks with examples and details in the repository.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you'd like to contribute code or documentation improvements.